ouromoros/eta-gsoc/fibers-network/README.md

 # fibers-network

-Non-blocking network IO for eta-fibers.
-Contains most basic functions from `network` and essentially has the same API but uses `Fiber` monad.
+`fibers-network` implements non-blocking network IO for eta-fibers, and contains most basic functions from `network`.
+It essentially has the same API with `network` but uses `Fiber` monad instead.

-Aside from functions from `network`, it also contains some more primitive functions for `Fiber` like `threadWait*`.
-Basic IO functions like `bindport*` and `readRawBufferPtr`/`writeRawBufferPtr` are also included.
-They also don't differ much from there original version except they're using `Fiber` monad and are non-blocking.
+Aside from functions that resemble those in `network`, `fibers-network` also contains some more primitive functions for `Fiber` like `threadWait*`.
+Basic network IO functions like `bindport*` and `readRawBufferPtr`/`writeRawBufferPtr` are also included.
+As a matter of principle, they don't differ much from their original version except they're using `Fiber` monad and are non-blocking.

-The `Socket` type is imported from `network`, so you can mix non-blocking functions here and blocking functions from `network` if you want.
+The `Socket` type in `fibers-network` is imported from `network`, so you can also mix blocking functions imported from `network` on the obtained sockets if you want.
 This can be convenient if you are using libraries that performs IO operations but does not support Fiber yet.

-Here is an echo-server example:
+Here is an echo-server example for `fibers-network`:

 ```haskell
 -- Echo server program